ChaunceyQuam/extinction/README.md

 All team repositories will also include most of the special files found here:

 ### Common files
+- Since we are using the REST API to pull data directly from the server, we do not have any data stored in our assignment folder.
+However you will find a cache folder that we stored our GET requests in to save time from running the GET requests everytime we revisit the markdown.

 - `README.md` this file, a general overview of the repository in markdown format.
 - `.gitignore` Optional file, ignore common file types we don't want to accidentally commit to GitHub.
 Most projects should use this.